Mdsomratakbor/Github-Tutorial/git-config.md

 `The most basic use case for git config is to invoke it with a configuration name, which will display the set value at that name.
 Configuration names are dot delimited strings composed of a 'section' and a 'key' based on their hierarchy.
 For example: user.email`

 **git config user.email**

+`In this example, email is a child property of the user configuration block.
+This will return the configured email address, if any, that Git will associate with locally created commits.`